Paidy Checkout

 </html>

 Upon completion, Paidy executes your JavaScript callback function.
-For token requests that were successful, we return the following fields in the callback.
-We do not execute the callback if the request was unsuccessful.
+We will return the following fields in the callback.

 DESCRIPTION